 - Conduct a magnesium test if there are issues with calcium and alkalinity.

-We hope that this step by step guide on how to lower alkalinity in the reef tank will help you controlling the alkalinity without harming the creatures of the tank.
+We hope that this step-by-step guide on how to lower alkalinity in the reef tank will help you to control the alkalinity without harming the creatures of the tank.